SuperKael/RandomlyGeneratedItems-Rewrite/ModRelease/README.md

 ## Changelog

+**2.0.7**
+* Hotfix for issue that would freeze the game on the loading screen if you toggled off every single passive and triggered effect, but not every trigger type.

 **2.0.6**
 * The config has been massively expanded with numerous toggles that allow you to control what can appear on randomly generated items.
 * Fix buffs given by randomly generated items not having icons.